 Adolescence has long been characterized as a time of increased emotional state.
 Aristotle already described youth as 'passionate, irascible, and apt to be carried away by their impulses' (cited by Larson, 1989).
 If all adolescents and young adults experience more turmoil than they experience at other ages is questionable (Arnett, 1999).
 However, there is evidence that states such as sadness, anxiety, irritability and restlessness are more common in adolescence and in young adulthood that in all other stages of life [see Petersen, 1993 for a review of the literature].
-The effect of this on driver behaviour is not known.
+The effect of this on driver behavior is not well known.
 There are studies in which a relationship between negative moods and risky driving were observed for drivers in general [see Mesken, (2006) for a review of the literature].
-One study could be found that showed this relationship for young drivers (Arnett, 1997), but no studies could be found that has examined if negative moods while driving resulted more often in risky driving behaviour in young drivers than in older drivers.
+One study could be found that showed this relationship for young drivers (Arnett, 1997), but no studies could be found that has examined if negative moods while driving resulted more often in risky driving behavior in young drivers than in older drivers.
+More recently, a South African study (Bachoo et al., 2013) on 306 post-graduate university students in Durban has shown that young drivers with higher anger, sensation seeking and impulsivity report more risky driving acts, using the Iversen scale of risky traffic behaviors (2004).